-As Head of Bell Labs Research, I am now involved in a broad spectrum of exciting leading edge technologies and innovations, ranging from quantum computing, to optical and wireless networking, routing, distributed systems, to software and application technologies.
+As Head of Bell Labs Research, I have been involved in a broad spectrum of exciting leading edge technologies and innovations, ranging from quantum computing, to optical and wireless networking, routing, distributed systems, to software and application technologies.

 My core research expertise is in communication support for distributed systems and, more specific, in communication protocols for the Web/Internet and IP-based video/telephony networks.
 The overall objective is to improve the performance and the scalability of today's Internet and to make the "World Wide Wait" (WWW) into a real interactive experience integrating sophisticated multimedia technology and providing exciting application services.
 My work extends into cloud computing, television (IPTV, cable TV, Internet TV) and telephony (VoIP and legacy) world, trying to bring the Web/Internet together with more traditional communication infrastructures.

 During the early years of my career, I have been working on reliable and scalable multicast and on Quality of Service support for multimedia communication.
 Later, the work extended to include caching techniques and next generation content networking architectures for the Internet.
 More recently, I was able to harvest these ideas to advance modern software-defined networking solutions, and to developed more efficient signaling over the Internet and Voice over IP (VoIP) networks.
 The now extends to video and video services, Internet TV and the transmission of all this data over future networks.

 My work covers design, specification, implementation and evaluation of communication systems and protocols at the network layer and above.
 The combination of performing original research and affecting the real world is very important to me.
 My current and past involvements are/were in the following projects: